 The Finance and Property Committee reviews the Charity's reserves policy and forecast levels of reserves regularly and reports to the Board.
-The majority of the Charity's incoming resources arise through charging school fees in respect of the c.
-1,000 pupils it educates so its sources of income are well diversified.
-The

-Board recognise the importance of being in a position to fund the Charity's operations out of operating income.
+The majority of the Charity's incoming resources arise through charging school fees in respect of the pupils it educates so its sources of income are well diversified.
+The Board recognises the importance of being in a position to fund the Charity's operations out of operating income.
 The Charity is not dependent on third party grants or donations to fund its operations.

-Free Reserves
+Free reserves

 In common with other charities that have substantial fixed assets in use, the Charity has nil free reserves.
 This position was expected as a result of the considerable investment in construction of the Nugee and Winn Buildings.
-The project was partly funded by two £5m loans, which are repayable over the next 22 years.
+The project was partly funded by two £5m loans, which are repayable over the next 21 years.
 Operating cash flows are expected to be positive over the coming years, allowing the loans to be repaid and the Charity's reserves to increase.
-The Charity has a bank overdraft in place for £3m to assist with its day-to-day liquidity.
+The Charity has a bank overdraft in place for £2m to assist with its day-to-day liquidity.
 This is monitored by cash flow forecasts, which are produced and updated regularly to ensure the Charity has sufficient funds for its current and future operations.

-2022 £'000s 2021 £'000s
+2023 £'000s 2022 £'000s

-Total Gro oup reserves 48,398 50,025
+Total Group reserves 48,456 48,398

-Less: Endowed funds (7,905) (8,647)
+Less: Endowed funds (7,824) (7,905)

-Restricted funds (1,928) (2,039)
+Restricted funds (1,946) (1,928)

-Unrestric ted funds 38,565 39,339
+Unrestricted funds 38,686 38,565

-ted fixed assets e of related loans (47,282) (48,417)
+Unrestricted fixed assets less value of related loans (46,445) (47,282)

 Free res erves Nil Nil